 Additional inheritance tax relief on a property based on RNRB after the death of the individual will be as follows.

-• 2017 to 2018: £100,000
+- 2017 to 2018: £100,000

-• 2018 to 2019: £125,000
+- 2018 to 2019: £125,000

-• 2019 to 2020: £150,000
+- 2019 to 2020: £150,000

-• 2020 to 2021: £175,000
+- 2020 to 2021: £175,000

 An increase in the additional tax relief from 2021 to 2022 onwards will be based on the Consumer Price Index (CPI).
-Also, you should note that tax relief will reduce in case the net value of the property is above £2 million.
+Also, you should note that tax relief will be reduced in case the net value of the property is above £2 million.
 The reduction will be £1 for every £2 over this threshold.

 Another important point you should note is that in case the value of the residence is less than the maximum RNRB available, the unused amount cannot be set against other assets.
-But the unused amount can be transferred to the spouse or civil partner’s estate when they die and leave the property to direct decedents.
-This is allowed even when the first couple died before 6 April 2017 despite the fact that the RNRB was not available before that date.
+However, the unused amount can be transferred to the spouse or civil partner’s estate when they die and leave the property to direct decedents.

-Keep one thing in mind that while calculating the value of estate under RNRB.
-Agriculture and business property relief are ignored.
-The nil rate band is also lost if the property is placed into a discretionary will.
 However, there are exemptions as certain trusts that are created for the benefit of the deceased person’s children and grandchildren can also benefit from the tax allowance.
 RNRB can still be claimed if the trust gives the deceased’s child or grandchild interest in possession of the home.
-Trusts that can claim tax relief under the RNRB include Bereaved Minor Trusts, Disabled Persons Trusts, and 18 — 25 Trusts.

 Conclusion